afordyce564/CS-330-Amelia-Fordyce/PLP/README.md

 	}
 `
 ### 10. Are side-effects possible?
 Are there guard rails against side-effects?
 	Side effects are possible in Go.
-Will find out about guard rails
+It doesn't seem like there are guard rails.

 ### 11. Where are local Are there any other aspects of functions in your language that aren't specifically asked about here, but that are important to know in order to write one?
 What are they? (e.g. dynamic vs static scope)
 	Go is lexically scoped using blocks.
 It has a static scope.

 ## Sources
   - https://www.callicoder.com/golang-control-flow/
   - https://kuree.gitbooks.io/the-go-programming-language-report/content/22/text.html